dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/windows.md

 to try it out use this file: [requirements.txt](requirements.txt)

-### Jupyter
+#### Jupyter

 Jupyter notebooks are a convenient environment for experimentation, prototyping, and sharing exploratory work.
 We install Jupyter in the above requirements.txt file.

 Jupyter notebooks require a kernel that executes the code.
 It should link to the virtual environment:

 ```
+$ pyenv activate dssg-3.8.2
 $ python -m ipykernel install --user --name=dssg-3.8.2 --display-name "dssg-3.8.2"
 ```

-Note that you should have the virtual environment activated when you issue this command.
+_Note that you should have the virtual environment activated when you issue this command._

-To test, let's launch a Jupyter notebook
+It's time to test!
+In order to test that both jupyter and the python packages installed appropriately, you should do the following:

+- Download the file [`SoftwareSetup.ipynb`](SoftwareSetup.ipynb) into your directory.
+- Type in the terminal

 ```
 $ jupyter lab
 ```

 Your browser should open a new tab with the jupyter lab interface.

+- Click on `SoftwareSetup.ipynb` to open the notebook
+- Follow the instructions in the notebook to run each cell.

+### Learning more about python

+Python is a powerful, expressive, and easy to read (even by non-programmers) programming language.
+If you're still relatively new to it, you might find some of [the resources here](further_resources#python) helpful.

 ## SSH Keys